The Group

 John Murray, June 2020

-A very funny and brilliant book.
+Buy in the UK Buy in the USA very funny and brilliant book.
 Feigel does a thorough and virtuosic job of describing the dilemmas of contemporary middle-class women — Rachel Cusk

 An elegant, vivid, fascinating novel, with a profound vision of these lives and this moment in our culture.
 Pure pleasure — Tessa Hadley